Skip to Content

 Become a leading contributor to this pivotal discipline.

 Find out more about the Master of Science parent structure

 Massey University’s Master of Science with a major in mathematics is a prestigious qualification for those that are interested in progressing to further, in-depth research.
 This postgraduate qualification will also give you a career advantage.

 Join some of New Zealand’s leading mathematicians to develop your mathematics expertise to a higher level.

 The Master of Science (Mathematics) will extend your studies of mathematics from your undergraduate degree.
 You'll gain a deeper understanding of the mathematics you encountered there, as well as learn about new and exciting areas of mathematics.
-You'll work closely with your lecturers and fellow students in small classes, and undertake a 30 credit year-long project.
+You'll work closely with your lecturers and fellow students in small classes.
+Once you have successfully completed the prerequisites you will work full time on a one- to two-semester research project.
 The project will be your chance to delve even deeper into a topic of your choosing, and perhaps even make your own original contribution to this body of knowledge.
 It'll be a challenge - but it'll be worth it.

 Let our experts help you develop your own expertise.

 Massey’s mathematics lecturers have an extensive range of experience and expertise across the field of mathematics.

 Our groups have a particular strength in the theory and application of differential equations, with many staff at both the Auckland and Manawatu campuses working in the areas of dynamical systems, numerical solution of ordinary and partial differential equations, and modelling of physical systems.
 Our mathematical modellers are actively contributing to the study of epidemiology, celestial mechanics, hydrothermal eruptions, and biological and industrial processes.